 What are comedones?

-Comedones are clogged pores.
-They are very common on the face, especially the nose and forehead where the skin has an increased amount of sebaceous glands (oil glands).
+Comedones are the scientific term for clogged pores.
+They are very common on the face, especially on the nose and forehead where the skin has an increased amount of sebaceous glands (oil glands).

 Clogged pores are more common in oily skin types.
 However, dry skin types are also at risk for clogged pores.
 We explain why dry skin causes clogged pores below.